antonbosss/fantastic-bassoon/Delegation Guide.md

 ---

 ## Delegate Contract
-This step performs by Delegator and will assign a contract Delegatee can interact with.
+This step performs by the Delegator and will assign a contract the Delegatee can interact with.
 The steps are:
 1. Go to the [Delegate Registry smart contract](https://sepolia.arbiscan.io/address/0x00000000000000447e69651d841bD8D104Bed493) deployed by [delegate.xyz](https://delegate.xyz/) in the desired network (the same address for all chains) and connect your wallet.
 2. Open the **"Contract"** tab, then select the **"Write Contract"** tab.